How does this company make money?

 What external forces can significantly affect this company?

-State and local government fiscal pressures drive continuous changes to municipal tax rates and withholding requirements, forcing platform updates outside normal development cycles.
-Federal Reserve interest rate changes affect float income earned on client funds held between payroll processing and tax remittance deadlines.
-Department of Labor overtime rule modifications require immediate recoding of wage calculation engines across the entire client base.
+State and local governments frequently change municipal tax rates and withholding rules, forcing Paychex to update its platform on timelines it does not control.
+When the Federal Reserve raises or lowers interest rates, the income Paychex earns on client funds held between payroll collection and tax remittance deadlines rises or falls directly.
+Department of Labor changes to overtime rules require Paychex to recode wage calculation logic immediately across its entire client base.

 Where is this company structurally vulnerable?